-Nokia to focus on expanding its offerings on AT&T, T-Mobile and VerizonAlex Wagner - Deputy Managing Editor, News Desk
+Nokia to focus on expanding its offerings on AT&T, T-Mobile and VerizonAlex Wagner - Editorial Director of News and Content

 Many folks kicked off 2013 by making a New Year's resolution, and it looks like Nokia is no different.
 Chris Weber, EVP of sales and marketing at Nokia, recently told FierceWireless that the Finnish company plans to work to expand its range of devices with AT&T, T-Mobile and Verizon in 2013.
 Weber explained in the interview that Nokia hopes to have high-end, mid-range and low-end Lumia smartphones available on all of its carrier partners this year.